 SPOILERRRRRRR one of the random people they picked up is an old guy who loves Lauren (as a refresher, she’s super young) and he just happens to have a ton of undeveloped land up North.
 They make it to the land where they discover his sister and her family have been killed.
-And have a discussion about whether they should stay there, and basically instill the cult, or if it’s too dangerous.
+Bummer.
+Then have a discussion about whether they should stay there, and basically instill the cult, or if it’s too dangerous.
 They decided to stay, and that’s it.

 At this point I think it’s important to let you know this is book one of a series.
-I did not know that and felt the cliffhanger ending was unfair.
+I did not know that initially and felt the cliffhanger ending was unfair.

 But this one was so rough I’m also not going to read the second one.

-The plot felt like a lot of dystopian novels, which is fine.
+The plot felt like a lot of dystopia novels, which is fine.
 I don’t expect everyone to reinvent the wheel.
 But it was missing some things I thought were important.
 Here are my two biggest complaints.

 If we as a society are supposed to avoid this ever becoming a reality, you should probably tell us how this happened.

 If you want me to care about the characters, you should probably make them sympathetic.

 I’m also not sure if the Parable of the Sower from the Bible is at all connected to the story?
 Which is wack considering it’s named after it?